FRRouting/frr/doc/user/zebra.rst

    this interface.
 MPLS-TE must be enable at the OSPF (:ref:`ospf-traffic-engineering`) or ISIS (:ref:`isis-traffic-engineering`) router level in complement to this.
-Disable link parameters for this interface.

    Under link parameter statement, the following commands set the different TE values:

-.. clicmd:: link-params [enable]
+.. clicmd:: enable

    Enable link parameters for this interface.

-.. clicmd:: link-params [metric (0-4294967295)]
+.. clicmd:: metric (0-4294967295)

-.. clicmd:: link-params max-bw BANDWIDTH
+.. clicmd:: max-bw BANDWIDTH

-.. clicmd:: link-params max-rsv-bw BANDWIDTH
+.. clicmd:: max-rsv-bw BANDWIDTH

-.. clicmd:: link-params unrsv-bw (0-7) BANDWIDTH
+.. clicmd:: unrsv-bw (0-7) BANDWIDTH

-.. clicmd:: link-params admin-grp BANDWIDTH
+.. clicmd:: admin-grp BANDWIDTH

    These commands specifies the Traffic Engineering parameters of the interface in conformity to RFC3630 (OSPF) or RFC5305 (ISIS).
 There are respectively